PaulPrice24/Computer-Vision-Ring-Assignment/README.md

 - **Connected Component Labeling**: Implementing connected component labeling was a significant milestone.
 It allowed me to accurately extract the O-ring region, which was crucial for defect analysis.

 - **Defect Analysis**: Analyzing the regions to classify O-rings as pass or fail based on flaws was the most rewarding part.
-It felt great to see my program accurately detecting flaws in the O-rings.